 When launching rascsi LUNs are defined by appending the LUN number to the device ID, separated by a colon, e.g.:

 rascsi -id 0:0 IMAGE_FILE_FOR_LUN_0 -id 0:1 IMAGE_FILE_FOR_LUN_1 -id 0:2 -t schd RAW_DEVICE_FILE_FOR_LUN_2

 RAW_DEVICE_FILE can be /dev/sda, for instance.
 This means that any USB drive connected to the Pi is usable by the Atari.
 It can be partitioned etc. with the Atari like any SCSI/ACSI drive.

 A Raspberry Pi Zero WH or Zero 2 W with RaSCSI board can easily be placed inside the MegaSTE instead of a hard disk drive.
 At least the Raspberry Pi Zero WH can be powered by the MegaSTE.
 For the Zero 2 W this has not been tested.

 The time the MegaSTE waits before trying to boot is sufficient to launch the RaSCSI service on an internally mounted Raspberry Pi Zero WH.

-Before switching off the MegaSTE the Raspberry Pi can be conveniently shut down with the RaSCSI Control app.
-Upcoming versions of RaSCSI will support shutting down the Pi from the Atari.
+Before switching off the MegaSTE the Raspberry Pi can be conveniently shut down with the RaSCSI Control app or with the RaSCSI client tools.

 The screenshot shows 6 virtual devices emulated by a RaSCSI board, which is directly connected to the internal host adapter of a MegaSTE.
 The RaSCSI host services offer means to use RaSCSI as a realtime clock and to shut down the Raspberry Pi.
 With the RaSCSI client tools these features can be used with the Atari.